nixworks/public/news/2011/05/29/README.md

 ##### Ferenc Madl
 ### [Ferenc Madl, the President of Hungary (2000-2005), dies in Budapest. ](/news/2011/05/29/ferenc-ma-dl-the-president-of-hungary-2000-2005-dies-in-budapest.md)
-_Context: Budapest, President of Hungary, Ferenc Madl_
+_Context: Ferenc Madl, President of Hungary, Budapest_

 ##### Sergei Bagapsh
 ### [Sergei Bagapsh, the President of the breakaway Georgian province of Abkhazia, dies from complications of lung surgery in Moscow. ](/news/2011/05/29/sergei-bagapsh-the-president-of-the-breakaway-georgian-province-of-abkhazia-dies-from-complications-of-lung-surgery-in-moscow.md)
-_Context:  Georgian, Moscow, Abkhazia, Sergei Bagapsh, President_
+_Context: Moscow,  Georgian, Abkhazia, President, Sergei Bagapsh_

 ##### Goodluck Jonathan
 ### [Goodluck Jonathan is sworn in as President of Nigeria at a ceremony attended by foreign heads of state in Abuja. ](/news/2011/05/29/goodluck-jonathan-is-sworn-in-as-president-of-nigeria-at-a-ceremony-attended-by-foreign-heads-of-state-in-abuja.md)